Top 30+ Celtic Symbols And Their Meanings

 Celtic Cross of Triquetras Symbols

-The Cross of Triquetras combines elements of Christian and Celtic symbolism.
-On the one hand, it consists of four triquetras, which were associated with wholeness and infinity among the Celts.
+The cross of Triketras combines elements of Christian and Celtic symbolism.
+On the one hand, it consists of four triquetra, which the Celts associated with wholeness and infinity.
 In addition, the twisted lines denoted magic, spirituality, and motherhood.

-On the other hand, the Carolingian Cross was widely used in Christianity as an embodiment of the Holy Trinity – Father, Son, and Holy Spirit.
-It represented the idea of salvation through Christ’s sacrifice.
-During the reign of the Carolingians, the cross was a symbol of their dynasty and the unity between spiritual and secular power.
+On the other hand, the Carolingian cross was widely used in Christianity as a personification of the Holy Trinity – Father, Son, and Holy Spirit.
+It epitomized the idea of salvation through the sacrifice of Christ.
+During the reign of the Carolingians, the cross was a symbol of their dynasty and the unity of spiritual and secular authority.

 19 Dara Celtic Knot